Why use metaphors?

 My confidence is like a palm tree in my spine.
 It may bend when the winds blow, but it naturally rights itself.

-We encode our significant learning experiences in metaphor so we can efficiently store them and other similar learnings in our subconscious minds for later use, like books in a reference library.
-When a challenging new experience occurs, we quickly—and subconsciously— go to our inner library to find the metaphor that suggests to us what coping strategy we used before and should use again.
+We encode our significant learning experiences in metaphor so we can efficiently store them and other similar learnings in our subconscious minds for later use, like file folders on a computer.
+When a challenging new experience occurs, we quickly—and subconsciously— go to our file folders to find the metaphor that suggests to us what coping strategy we used before and should use again.

-So, in the example above, Jaime’s reference book might say, “When the going gets tough, give a little, be flexible.
+So, in the example above, Jaime’s file folder labeled “Palm tree” might in crude the idea, “When the going gets tough, give a little, be flexible.
 Soon enough, you can get back to being true to yourself.”

 We all have metaphors like this, most of them hidden from our awareness.
 They bubble up into our word choices at an astounding rate— typically up to six times a minute, according to research!